 Northern California Business Advisory Council (BAC)

-BAC meetings are held four times a year and are generally hosted by a business.
-BAC meetings are generally divided into several activities:
+BAC meetings are hosted by a business and are generally divided into several activities:

 - The benefits businesses receive from supported employment agencies who recruit qualified employees with disabilities to be interviewed.